-OAKLAND — After about five months of negotiating, Regional School Unit 18 administrators tentatively agreed Wednesday night to a new contract with the district’s support staff.
+OAKLAND — After about seven months of negotiating, Regional School Unit 18 administrators tentatively agreed Wednesday night to a new contract with the district’s support staff.

-The new three-year contract will increase pay and benefits for education technicians, custodians and nutritional supervisors at RSU 18, which employs about 125 support staff at schools in Oakland, Belgrade, China and Sidney.
+The new three-year contract takes effect immediately, as the last contract expired in June.
+It will increase pay and benefits for education technicians, custodians and nutritional supervisors at RSU 18, which employs about 170 support staff at schools in Oakland, Belgrade, China, Sidney and Rome.

 Both the RSU 18 Education Association, which represents the support staff, and district administration say the process was much more intense and drawn-out than previous negotiations.